-Black Africans were part of The Roman Empire at its height when the Roman Empire included territorry stretching all the way into North Africa.
+African Black people were part of the Roman Empire at its height when the Roman Empire included territorry stretching all the way into North Africa.

 The Roman Empire was a vast multi-cultural Military Empire with Trade links and frequent internal migrations that stretched throughout the Empire.
-As a result of the Roman presence in Africa, there was natural migration of Black Africans as Roman Subjects who lived in the various territories within the Roman Empire.
+As a result of the Roman presence in Africa, there was natural migration of Black African people to become Roman Subjects who lived in the various territories within the Roman Empire.

-For instance, excavations conducted in the United Kingdom have established an Black Africans lived in Roman Britain from as far back as 300 AD where its clear that people of African origin were part of Society in Roman Britain at different social levels including the Civil Service where Black Africans in the Roman Empire served as Soldiers and Administrators in addition to being amongst the multi-cultural Slave population.
+For instance, excavations conducted in the United Kingdom have established that Black people from Africa lived in the Roman Britain from as far back as 300 AD where its clear that Black people of African origin were part of Society in Roman Britain at different social levels including the Civil Service where Black people from Africa in the Roman Empire served as Soldiers and Administrators in addition to being amongst the multi-cultural Slave population.

-Furthermore, prominent Black Africans made History in Ancient Rome like the Emperor Septimus Severus who was Rome’s first African Emperor.
+Furthermore, prominent Black Africans as people of the Roman Empire made History in Ancient Rome like the Emperor Septimus Severus who was Rome’s first African Emperor.

-Another important person from Africa who made an impact on the Roman Empire was Lusius Quietus.
+Another important individual from amongst the Black people from Africa who made an impact on the Roman Empire was Lusius Quietus.

 He was an African Roman officer from Morocco who rose from Roman Calvary Officer to first becoming a Senator, then thereafter becoming Govenor of Judea in the Roman Empire.

-Many Romans of African descent therefore reached high levels of Government and Society within the Roman Empire.
+Therefore, many African Black people reached high levels of Government and Society within the Roman Empire.

-The concept of ‘Race’ as it is understood today did not exist and was not used to identify Black Africans in the Roman Empire.
+The concept of ‘Race’ as it is understood today did not exist and was not used to identify Black African people in the Roman Empire.

 Skin colour in the Roman Empire simply did not carry with it the same social and cultural connotations it does today.